agude/agude.github.io/_drafts/2023-02-21-how_i_write_with_chatgpt.md

 > Give me three versions of this paragraph:
 >
 > I start by writing a rough draft.
 This draft could be a just a few bullet
 > points or completely fleshed out paragraphs.
-I then feed it into chatGPT:
+I then feed it into ChatGPT:

 #### Output